bailey572/devops/docker/demo/DockerNotes.md

 c1043d829ae6   ce0fa0135a1f   "/bin/sh -c 'nginx -…"   About a minute ago   Up About a minute   0.0.0.0:60817->80/tcp   static_web
 ```

-As you can see, an istance, static_web, is currently running based on our created image named c1043d829ae6, with the nginx command issued to start our web server.
+As you can see, an instance, static_web, is currently running based on our created image named c1043d829ae6, with the nginx command issued to start our web server.

 Docker has assigned a port mapping the host network to the running instance, 60817, and mapped it to the containers instance's port 80 we exposed during the image build.